 Bone marrow biopsy.
 Your doctor will use a needle to collect some of the spongy stuff in the middle of your bone.
 The lab will check to see if there are myeloma cells in your bone marrow.

 Skeletal survey.
-This series of X-ray takes a record of all the bones in your body.
+This series of X-rays takes a record of all the bones in your body.
 It can help the doctor spot anything abnormal.

 MRI.
 Your doctor may also take an MRI scan of your spine and pelvis to look for any lesions or damage.
 MRI works better than X-rays to pick up signs of bone damage that may be getting worse.

-Watchful waiting.
+Watchful waiting means your doctor keeps tabs on your smoldering myeloma without treating it.
 Even if you still don't have symptoms of multiple myeloma, your doctor can look at your blood plasma cells under a microscope to see if there are any unusual changes.
 Another clue is a high level of M protein in the blood or urine.
 These are signs that you’re at high risk to get active multiple myeloma.

-Chemotherapy .
-If you’re at high risk for active multiple myeloma, your doctor may prescribe a chemotherapy drug, lenalidomide (Revlimid), and dexamethasone.
+Chemotherapy.
+If you’re at high risk for active multiple myeloma, your doctor may prescribe a chemotherapy drug, lenalidomide (Revlimid), with or without dexamethasone.
 These treatments may help you prevent complications and live longer.

 Immunotherapy.
 This new type of treatment for smoldering multiple myeloma is in clinical trials.
 These drugs use your body’s immune system to fight cancer.